 EDITOR’S NOTE: The Pink Floyd Laser Spectacular returns to the South Shore Room at Harrah’s Lake Tahoe at 7:30 p.m.
-Saturday, April 30.
-Tickets are $25.75 plus fees.
-A packed house experienced the show last summer.
-Here’s what happened:
+Saturday, April 24.
+Tickets are $27 plus fees and taxes.
+A packed house experienced the show in 2015.
+Here’s what happened.

 If you witnessed some folks sporting pink 3-D glasses while wandering around Harrah’s Lake Tahoe Saturday night, don’t trip.
 They couldn’t help themselves.

 The wanderers had just experienced the Pink Floyd Laser Spectacular at Harrah’s sold-out South Shore Room.
 The venue holds about 1,100 people, and 274 of them purchased “psychedelic enhancements,” the 3-D glasses, which made the laser show even more spectacular.

 Still wearing the glasses?
 “Yeah, we’re going to trip all night,” responded one thirtysomething fan as she bounced between slot machines after the 90-minute show.

 Rick James, 60, of Reno, wore the glasses for 90 percent of the show and enjoyed the prism effect and multiple images they create, reminding him of the days “when I was back in high school and doing acid.”

 But it wasn’t until he shed the specs briefly Saturday night that he took a trip of a different sort.
 While heading to the bar to quench a sudden thirst, James tripped and went flying.
 “I rolled out, popped up.
 Perfect,” he said.
 “No big deal.”